Table Saw vs. Radial Arm Saw: Which is Better?

 True to its name, a radial arm saw includes a movable arm in its design.
 It operates by pulling the blade down the raw materials, making it a convenient tool for cutting longer pieces.

-And because the radial saw blade is located above the table, trust our tool experts when we say it can deliver high-quality cross-cuts.
+And because the radial saw blade is located above the table, it can deliver high-quality cross-cuts.
 It can also execute ripping cuts very well.

 Pros